 - 2.1 The price of a company's various inputs may differ over time.
 Price controls have normally been indexed by the Retail Prices Index (RPI) to account for broad changes in prices.
-However, being a measure of general inflation, not all types of cost changes will be reflected in the range of prices used to calculate the RPI. - 2.2 To account for this it has become common practice to calculate and make adjustments for the difference, either positive or negative, between particular input price changes for a company or industry and the general (RPI) measure of inflation.
+However, being a measure of general inflation, not all types of cost changes may be reflected in the range of prices used to calculate the RPI. - 2.2 To account for this it has become common practice to calculate and make adjustments for the difference, either positive or negative, between particular input price changes for a company or industry and the general (RPI) measure of inflation.
 This adjustment is described as real price effects (RPEs). - 2.3 RPEs are designed not to be straight pass through of costs but rather a proxy of cost pressures expected.
 They also sit within the context of the wider efficiency challenge of the company subject to price control. - 2.4 In their detailed business plan submissions, NIE Networks provided their estimates of RPEs.
-This was accompanied by more detailed background information in a report on 'Real Price Effects and Productivity Growth' by NIE Networks' advisors, NERA. - 2.5 Following the publication of our GD17 final determination in September 2016, an addendum to the RPEs element of the original NERA RP6 report was provided.
+This was accompanied by more detailed background information in a report on 'Real Price Effects and Productivity Growth' by NIE Networks' advisors, NERA. - 2.5 We published our gas price control final determination (GD17) in September 2016.
+Subsequently an addendum to the RPEs element of the original NERA RP6 report was provided.
 This additional submission reflected upon the approach we used at GD17 to estimate RPEs in light of the RP6 price control.
 In doing so the supplemental report presented a critique of our GD17 approach to RPEs estimation.
 It also presented a revised approach for estimating RPEs during RP6 that used elements of our GD17 approach which NERA were not in 'material disagreement' with. - 2.6 The reports reference recent regulatory decisions and methods used for RPEs calculations.
 They also set out indices that NERA considered for each cost category and those they ultimately selected for further analysis.
 This was accompanied by estimated RPEs for each cost category specified in the business plan submission. - 2.7 The original report set out an 'ARIMA' time series modelling approach to estimating RPEs over the RP6 period.
-In the addendum report, while maintaining preference for the ARIMA method, the use of long term average growth rates to set RPEs was discussed as an alternative. - 2.8 As part of our commitment to ongoing engagement in advance of our Draft Determination we held working level meetings with NIE Networks on RPEs and frontier shift.
-These proved useful and allowed us and the company to share and discuss our respective positions.
-It also afforded an opportunity to share early calculations and updates of data and calculation results by both parties as they became available. - 2.9 In summary, accounting for post business plan submission updates, the NERA analysis expects NIE Networks RPEs to be above RPI for general/specialist labour by 0.4%/1.2% respectively on average each year.
+In the addendum report, while maintaining preference for the ARIMA method, the use of long term average growth rates to set RPEs was discussed as an alternative. - As part of our commitment to ongoing engagement we held working level meetings with NIE Networks on RPEs and frontier shift.
+These proved useful and allowed both parties to share and discuss respective positions.
+It also afforded an opportunity to share early calculations and updates of data and calculation results by both parties as they became available. - 2.9 In summary, accounting for post-business plan submission updates, the NERA analysis expects NIE Networks RPEs to be above RPI for general/specialist labour by 0.4%/1.2% respectively on average each year.
 While materials are estimated as increasing each year above RPI by 0.3% on average.
 Plant and equipment costs are estimated to increase by less than RPI; an average of 0.6% below RPI each year.
+For the detailed yearly breakdown of the NIE Networks/NERA estimates, please see Annex 8.1 of the NIE Networks response to our draft determination.